lexibank/tlopo/out/vol3/chapter11.md

 ### 2.3.
 Barringtonia spp. other than B. asiatica, cutnut, bush nut, TP pao, Bnavele (Lecythidaceae)

 The genus Barringtonia has a number of species (see also ch.5, §5.2), but only three have edible nuts: B. novae-hiberniae (syn.
 B. oblongifolia, B. brosimos), B. procera (syn.
 B. magnifica, B. excelsa, B. schuchardtiana, B. guppyana) and B. edulis (syn.
 B. calyptrata, B. excelsa, B. samoensis, B. seaturae).
-They are small trees, growing to between 7 and 20m, which fruit 2-3 times a year, producing a fruit with a fleshy e:xocarp, a thin fibrous mesocarp and a thin, hard endocarp, within which is a large oily seed with a thin, minutely hairy skin (Figure 11.3).[^8] The seed is edible raw or cooked ([Evans 1999](../references.md#source-Evans1999): 12-17, 31, 44, [Gardner & Pawley 2006](../references.md#source-GardnerandPawley2006)).
+They are small trees, growing to between 7 and 20m, which fruit 2-3 times a year, producing a fruit with a fleshy exocarp, a thin fibrous mesocarp and a thin, hard endocarp, within which is a large oily seed with a thin, minutely hairy skin (Figure 11.3).[^8] The seed is edible raw or cooked ([Evans 1999](../references.md#source-Evans1999): 12-17, 31, 44, [Gardner & Pawley 2006](../references.md#source-GardnerandPawley2006)).
 Barringtonia species with edible nuts grow today in villages on northeast mainland New Guinea and in the Bismarcks, the Solomons and in Vanuatu.

-[Peekel 1984](../references.md#source-Peekel1984): 397 says that the seeds of B. novae-hiberniae are superior to those of B. procera.
+[Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984): 397) says that the seeds of B. novae-hiberniae are superior to those of B. procera.
 Otherwise the three species are very similar and are sometimes confused in botanical reports.
 [Jebb](../references.md#source-Jebb1992) ([1992](../references.md#source-Jebb1992)) provides a careful and relatively recent study of the edible species, and the synonyms above are based on his listing.
 There are numerous cultivars, and this has led to the proliferation of synonyms as well as confusions about which species a given cultivar represents.
 [Evans](../references.md#source-Evans1999) ([1999](../references.md#source-Evans1999): 38) comments that in indigenous Solomons taxonomies B. edulis is often classified with B. novae-hiberniae.

 <a id="p-320"></a>

 Figure 11.3 Barringtonia edulis, cut nut: A, tree; B, flowering shoot; C, flower; D, portion of string of fruit; E. longitudinal section of ripe fruit and edible kernel (from [Henderson & Hancock 1988](../references.md#source-HendersonandHancock1988): 62), F, detailed longitudinal section of fruit; G, transverse section of fruit.

 Of the three species, it seems probable that only B. novae-hiberniae was present in the Bismarcks in early Oceanic times, although, like B. edulis, it is only a minor food source in present-day Papua New Guinea.
-It is the only species of the three which grows wild in the forests of Papua New Guinea ([Jebb 1992](../references.md#source-Jebb1992)), and it is also the species which [Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984): 397) reports as being tended or planted in gardens and around villages inNew Ireland for its edible seeds.
+It is the only species of the three which grows wild in the forests of Papua New Guinea ([Jebb 1992](../references.md#source-Jebb1992)), and it is also the species which [Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984): 397) reports as being tended or planted in gardens and around villages in New Ireland for its edible seeds.

 All three species grow wild in the forests of the Solomon Islands, often in wet places.
 B. novae-hiberniae is more likely to grow wild (it is considered to be the most shade-tolerant of the three species), whilst B. procera and B. edulis are more likely to grow near villages where they are often transplanted to groves along with Canarium trees ([Evans 1999](../references.md#source-Evans1999):40-41, [Hviding 2005](../references.md#source-Hviding2005): 146).